When your mind and soul are weary from slow progress in your God-Dream, you don’t just want to survive overwhelm — you want a breakthrough.

 That memory came to mind as I was thinking about what’s it’s like feeling overwhelmed, whether in a chaotic season of life or your Dare Journey.

-Overwhelm doesn’t just mean things are a little harried.
-It means the long to-do list jumbles in our head like a bingo ball wheel.
+When it’s time to survive overwhelm, things are a little harried.
+Long to-do list jumble in our head like a bingo ball wheel.

 #allthefeels escalate.
 We’re gasping for survival.

 Looking for shore.

 If you’ve found yourself entrenched in a new situation, balancing your already full life with your new Dare Journey (writing a book, adding school to your full life, starting a business, making a big transition)

 … chances are you know what it feels like to be overwhelmed.

 So how do you find your way back to shore, to catch your breath, recover and get perspective again?